cmaloney/dcos-docs/_pages/usage/services/marathon/marathon-user-instance.md

 ---
 A native Marathon instance is installed as a part of the DCOS installation.
 This tutorial creates a Marathon instance on top of the native Marathon to create separate user environments.

-With the introduction of the Mesosphere Universe package repository in DC/OS 1.7 it is now possible to easily deploy a user instance of Marathon via the Universe web UI.
+The Mesosphere Universe package repository in DC/OS 1.7 makes it easy to deploy a user instance of Marathon via the Universe web UI.

 ![Marathon in Universe](/assets/images/mom-screen-0.png)

-Below we'll see how the same can be achieved using the DC/OS CLI as well.
+We'll also see how to add a Marathon user instance via the DC/OS CLI.

 ## Deploy via Mesosphere Universe

-From the Universe page, locate the Marathon package and simply click the Install Package button.
+From the Universe page, locate the Marathon package and click Install Package.

 ![Install Dialog](/assets/images/mom-screen-1.png)

-You can click on Advanced Installation to edit advanced settings before proceeding.
-Once the Marathon instance is started it will show in the Services page and you will be able to launch its web UI and deploy your applications from there.
+Click Advanced Installation to edit advanced settings before proceeding.
+Once the Marathon instance starts, you will see it on the Services page.
+From there, you can launch its web UI and deploy your applications.
 [Read more about Mesosphere Universe](https://dcos.io).

 ## Deploy via the CLI